Superskyyy/skywalking-python/docs/en/setup/CLI.md

 Please attach the debug logs to the [SkyWalking Issues](https://github.com/apache/skywalking/issues) section if you believe it is a bug, [idea discussions](https://github.com/apache/skywalking/discussions) and [pull requests](https://github.com/apache/skywalking-python/pulls) are always welcomed.

+## Additional Remarks

+When executing commands with `sw-python run command`, your command's Python interpreter will pick up the SkyWalking loader module.

+It is not safe to attach SkyWalking Agent to those commands that resides in another Python installation because incompatible Python versions and mismatched SkyWalking versions can cause problems.
+Therefore, any attempt to pass a command that uses a different Python interpreter/ environment will not bring up SkyWalking Python Agent even if another SkyWalking Python agent is installed there(no matter the version), and will force exit with an error message indicating the reasoning.

+#### Disabling spawned processes from starting new agents

+Sometimes you don't actually need the agent to monitor anything in a new process (when it's not a web service worker).
+(here we mean process spawned by subprocess and os.exec*(), os.fork() is not controlled by this flag but `experimental_fork_support`)

+If you do not need the agent to get loaded for application child processes, you can turn off the behavior by setting an environment variable.

+`SW_AGENT_SW_PYTHON_BOOTSTRAP_PROPAGATE` to `False`

+Note the auto bootstrap depends on the environment inherited by child processes, thus prepending a new sitecustomize path to or removing the loader path from the `PYTHONPATH` could also prevent the agent from loading in a child process.

 #### Known limitations